aghariakalbe/redditracker/README.md

 # redditracker
-Monitors popular subreddits and tracks videos most likely to succeed on other social media
+Monitors popular subreddits and tracks videos most likely to succeed on other social media with help of Reddit API